ViBlog/autovalues/autovalue-intro.md

 But let's see what an immutable class needs for existing.

 ## Base class
-Let's start by creating a User class with his name, email and location.
-We have 5 Lines of code.
+Let's start by creating a User class with his name, email and location: 5 Lines of code.

 ```java
 public class User {